NickMcConnell/AngbandPlus/lib/help/readme.txt

 --- Available Formats ---

-The Zangband documentation packages will be made available in three formats for download, plain text, html and .chm (for windows users).
+The XAngband documentation packages will be made available in three formats for download, plain text, html and .chm (for windows users).
 The plain text version will run from the in-game '?' command.
 The html version will be placed on the web and will be made available for